tprabhakarreddy/terraform/Day-2-input-vars-outputs/Readme.md

 Command: terraform validate

 ------------------------------------------------------------------------
-Please refer to Understanding tfvars and output.docX file for more details
+Please refer to anoter document "Understanding tfvars and output.docX" for more details
 ----------------------------------------------------------------------------